 - Don’t get killed: Common sense is in order here.
 If you feel that you are in a situation that is dangerous then hand over the extra Thai baht.
 Nothing ends a vacation abruptly like getting hacked by a machete.

-And if you want to read more about shady taxi drivers and TPOL’s other exploits, buy a copy of the book The Entrepreneur’s Compass: A Roundabout Way of Getting There that includes this excerpt about taxis in Shanghai.
+And if you want to read more about shady taxi drivers and TPOL’s other exploits, buy a copy of the book, Everyone’s Advice Is Wrong . . .
+Including Mine that includes this excerpt about taxis in Shanghai.

 The Taxi at the Airport